 Creating the Representative Matters / Transactional Deal Sheets

-Litigators use the term Representative Matters to list cases, and transactional attorneys refer to this document as the Transactional Deal Sheet.
+To list cases, litigators use the term Representative Matters and transactional attorneys refer to this document as the Transactional Deal Sheet.
 For the purposes of this article we will call it, the Deal Sheet.

 The bottom line is that you must have an up-to-date list of cases you have worked on and deals you have closed.
 The Deal Sheet clearly defines your professional accomplishments in a way that a resume alone cannot.